robvdw/Decision-Support-Systems-In-Allied-Healthcare/README.md

 This project aims to create a medical corpus derived from medical case-studies trough the use of data enigineering [DE] + data science [DS] techniques and standards such as The CRoss Industry Standard Process for Data Mining [CRISP-DM] [https://www.datascience-pm.com/crisp-dm-2/].
 The endproduct should be in the form of a wel documented digital-protocol that can be employed by allied healthcare processionals to perform basic NLP techniques such as Named Entity Recognition (NER) and Relationship Extraction (RE).

-That is, utimately making clinical data freely exchangeable between the various professionals within the bachelor IvG and other educational or research institutes of Rotterdam University of Applied Sciences [hogeschool Rotterdam](https://www.rotterdamuas.com/collaboration/].
+That is, utimately making clinical data freely exchangeable between the various professionals within the bachelor IvG and other educational or research institutes of Rotterdam University of Applied Sciences [https://www.rotterdamuas.com/collaboration/].

 The raw data wil be stored on Research-Drive [https://www.surf.nl/en/research-drive-securely-and-easily-store-and-share-research-data] which is a EU GDPR complient service from SURF.nl.